Anuraagistan/DeFi-App/README.md

 # DeFi-App
-Ethereum, Solidity, Web3.js and Truffle
+Based on Ethereum, Solidity, Web3.js and Truffle.
 Runs on a particular blockchain has its business logic (tokenomics) codified in smart contracts.
 Provides the user interface (web/mobile/desktop applications) connects with